 How to Apply

 An individual must:

-- Timely submit a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov or a separate state application provided by MHEC for any applicant who is ineligible to complete the FAFSA but is eligible for in-state tuition.
+- Submit a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov or submit the Maryland State Financial Aid Application (MSFAA) online through MDCAPS for any applicant who is ineligible to complete the FAFSA but is eligible for in-state tuition by March 1, 2019.